Reset the Check Engine Light on a RAM 1500

 In most cases, this will reset the computer, but if you’re driving an older model year, it might be necessary to drive your truck around Humble for about 50 miles to reset the computer.
 Do be aware, however, that resetting the computer will likely reset other important systems, like Uconnect®.
 Prepare for this ahead of time by backing up any important information and contacts you have stored in your system.

 Even if you’re not a seasoned DIYer when it comes to servicing your vehicle, you can see that resetting the RAM 1500 check engine light is a pretty simple process.
 However, before you forget all about that engine light, it’s important to find out why it illuminated in the first place.
+You can also learn more about resetting the check engine light on any vehicle, if you’re not driving a RAM 1500.

 Why is My Check Engine Light On?